waku-org/pm/2025H2-summary.md

 - Create Chat SDK MVP - one-to-one (Nim, Rust, Golang), support Status' technical roadmap, supports Logos Movement and Logos Core by enabling secure conversations over Waku
 - Simplify the API of the Waku SDK (Browser, Nim, Rust, Golang), supports Chat SDK, Logos Movement and Logos Core, make it is easy to integrate
 - Improve Waku Developer Experience by stabilizing The Waku Network and reviewing Docs: Support Logos Movement, make it is easy to integrate
-- Deploy metrics to measure Waku and any Waku app's level of adoption: Support measuring success of Logos Movement
+- Deploy metrics to measure Waku and any Waku app's level of adoption: Support measuring success of Logos Technology adoption
 - Introduce mixnet for message sending: Support Logos Vision of a private technology stack
 - Formalize and Expand Waku Web Apps: Support Logos Movement on teaching them how to hunt
-- Integrate RLN with Waku API: Supports Chat SDK, and Logos Movement to make it easy it to integrate Waku RLN.
+- Integrate RLN with Waku API: Supports Chat SDK, and Logos Movement to make it easy it to integrate Waku RLN
 - Streamline DevEx: Mobile, and Web dev, supporting Status to have nwaku and chat sdk on mobile, provide tooling to make it easy to integrate js-waku
 - Extend Chat SDK with Group conversations: ditto create chat sdk
 - Nim Usage Improvement: Dedicate time to improve nim usage (nimble usage, iterate on ffi api, study `nimsuggest` behaviour): to improve nwaku contributor experience, enable all goals above and make it easy to contribute
-- Continue Waku Incentivisation: Finish Light push PoC and define next step, to make Waku infrastructure decentralized and sustainable, as per Logos Vision
+- Continue Waku Incentivisation: Finish Light push PoC and define next steps, to make Waku infrastructure decentralized and sustainable, as per Logos Vision

 Strategy changes: